55vinay/Music-Player-using-python/README.md

 - Stop Song: Click "Stop" to stop the song.
 ![3](https://github.com/user-attachments/assets/9659a57c-8c8e-4115-ad80-49097827c5e7)

+## Contributing 🤝
+Feel free to fork this project, make improvements, and submit pull requests.
+Contributions are welcome!

 ## Prerequisites 🛠️
 Before running the music player, ensure you have the following installed:
 - Python 3.x